d3b4g/leonids/_posts/2020-06-9-chainsaw.md

 To begin the enumeration process, a **TCP/UDP** port scan was run against the target using nmap.
 The purpose of scan is to quickly determine which ports are open and which services are running.

-###### OS Information
-Based on the Apache version, it looks like we are dealing with Xenial / Ubuntu 16.04 based system.

 ###### Open Ports and Services :
 In addition to usual ports